contagon/handbook/handbook/34-finances-and-audits.md

 * Ensures that organization leaders and clerks learn their responsibility for sacred Church funds.
 * Prepares and manages the annual ward budget (see [34.6]).
 * Ensures that ward budget allowance guidelines are followed (see [34.6.2]).
-* Conducts tithing settlement with ward members annually.
+* Meets with ward members annually to receive their tithing declaration.
 * Ensures that passwords to access Church financial systems are never shared.
 * Is available to answer questions during audits of ward financial records and ensures that any issues are resolved promptly (see [34.7]).